 If there is an identified need, we will provide reasonable modifications without cost or reduction in benefits to individuals with disabilities.
 A reasonable modification is any reasonable change in the way we do something for an individual with a disability or which would allow the individual to participate in or enjoy equal access to programs we administer.
-All staff - not just supervisors and administrators - have authority to make reasonable modifications as appropriate.
-Supervisory staff will ensure that all our employees understand their obligations to make reasonable accommodations for disabled individuals and to assist staff in resolving complicated situations.
+All staff, not just supervisors and administrators, have authority to make reasonable modifications as appropriate.
+Supervisory staff will ensure that all our employees understand their obligations to make reasonable modifications for disabled individuals and to assist staff in resolving complicated situations

 Possible modifications: We will consider the unique facts and circumstances presented by each individual with a disability so that the modification will truly result in full access to the program or service being offered.
-The following is a list of modifications we may provide; this list is not meant to reflect the only modifications we may provide:
+The following is a list of modifications; this list is not meant to reflect the only modifications we may provide:

-- Help filling out an application for benefits and help gathering documents showing eligibility for benefits or a disability. - Accommodations in appointments, including scheduling appointments at time of day that will prevent long waits; seeing clients who cannot wait on a priority basis; scheduling appointments so they do not conflict with doctor's appointments, rehabilitation, or therapy; combining appointments to reduce travel; home visits for individuals who have difficulty traveling to the CDJFS or attending appointments at the CDJFS for disability-related reasons; allowing clients to reschedule appointments when a disability prevents attendance.
+- Help filling out an application for benefits and help gathering documents showing eligibility for benefits or for an accommodation of a disability. - Modifications in appointments, including scheduling appointments at time of day that will prevent long waits; seeing individuals who cannot wait on a priority basis; scheduling appointments so they do not conflict with doctor's appointments, rehabilitation, or therapy; combining appointments to reduce travel; home visits for individuals who have difficulty traveling to the CDJFS/OMJ or attending appointments at the CDJFS/OMJ for disability-related reasons; allowing individuals to reschedule appointments when a disability prevents attendance.

-- Giving an individual a reasonable amount of time to submit documents in addition to any regulatory or statutory timeframe. - Allowing an individual to bring a friend, relative, neighbor, or advocate with them during appointments and during the application process. - Sending copies of notices to a third party, such as a relative, friend, neighbor, or advocate. - Reading notices and other program materials to the client or providing more explanation of the program rules or forms. - Providing notices, applications, and other program materials in different formats (e.g., large print, Braille, audiotape, etc.). - Providing accommodations to assist individuals in their workplace assignments.
-Some options may include providing auxiliary aids, services or equipment to be used to assist the individual participate in work activities, flexible schedules (including reducing the number of hours assigned when necessary), and longer periods of on-the-job training. - Allowing clients with disabilities to communicate and submit documents with a staff member via e-mail, fax, etc. - Allowing a disabled individual access to the staff bathroom, if the public bathroom will not permit wheelchair access. - Granting a hardship extension of time-limited benefits in order to provide the participant with additional time to achieve self-sufficiency, when appropriate.
+- Giving an individual a reasonable amount of time to submit documents in addition to any regulatory or statutory timeframe. - Allowing an individual to bring a friend, relative, neighbor, or advocate with them during appointments and during the application process. - Sending copies of notices to a third party, such as a relative, friend, neighbor, or advocate. - Reading notices and other program materials to the individual or providing more explanation of the program rules or forms. - Providing notices, applications, and other program materials in different formats (e.g., Braille, or audiotape, etc.). - Advising individuals with low vision that notices received via email or in the Ohio Benefits portal can be enlarged. - Providing modifications to assist individuals in their workplace assignments.
+Some options may include providing auxiliary aids, services or equipment to be used to assist the individual to participate in work activities, flexible schedules (including reducing the number of hours assigned when necessary), and longer periods of on-the-job training. - Allowing individuals with disabilities to communicate and submit documents with a staff member via e-mail, fax, etc. - Allowing a disabled individual access to the staff bathroom if the public bathroom will not permit wheelchair access. - Granting a hardship extension of time-limited benefits to provide the individual with additional time to achieve self-sufficiency, when appropriate.

 It may be necessary for our staff to modify local rules for individuals with disabilities if doing so would provide a needed reasonable modification.
-For example, rules requiring staff to see clients in the order in which they arrive, rules requiring clients to come to the CDJFS for appointments, and rules requiring clients applying for benefits to come to the CDJFS on particular days of the week or times of day, may need to be modified for individuals with disabilities when necessary to provide an equal and meaningful opportunity to participate in programs we administer.
+For example, rules requiring staff to see individuals in the order in which they arrive, rules requiring individuals to come to the CDJFS/OMJ for appointments, and rules requiring individuals applying for benefits to come to the CDJFS/OMJ on particular days of the week or times of day, may need to be modified for individuals with disabilities when necessary to provide an equal and meaningful opportunity to participate in programs we administer.
 Our staff cannot modify rules to the extent that the modification would fundamentally alter the nature of the service, program, or activity.